predis/predis/README.md

 Various aspects of the client can be easily configured by passing options to the second argument of `Predis\Client::__construct()`.
 Options are managed using a mini DI-alike container and their values are usually lazily initialized only when needed.
-Predis by defaults supports the following options:
+Predis by default supports the following options:

   - `profile`: which profile to use in order to match a specific version of Redis.
   - `prefix`: a prefix string that is automatically applied to keys found in commands.